-Phone: (913) 573-9272 or (913) 573-9284
+- Phone: (913) 573-9272 or (913) 573-9284

-E-mail address: FLIU@bpu.com
+- E-mail address: kdaggett@bpu.com

-BPU Website: www.bpu.com
+- BPU Website: www.bpu.com

-Laboratory Certification The National Environme
+Laboratory Certification

 The National Environmental Laboratory Accreditation Conference (NELAC) is a cooperative association of state and federal agencies that establishes environmental laboratory performance standards.
 Its goal is to ensure environmental laboratories produce known high-quality data.
 This data can then form a solid foundation for public health and environmental management decisions.